 Anticipatory relief.

 Sec.
 701 (50 U.S.C. app. § 591).
-A service member may initiate an action for relief prior to defaulting on any pre-service obligation or liability, including tax obligations, rather than waiting for the creditor to commence proceedings.
-Dependents do not have independent protection under this section as they do for the provisions of Title III.
+This section provides relief similar to that provided in sections 301 and 501, except that it permits the servicemember to initiate the action prior to defaulting on the obligation, rather than having to wait for the creditor to commence proceedings.
+Dependents do not have independent protection under this section as they do for the provisions of Article III.
+A servicemember can petition the court to stay the enforcement of any pre-service obligation or liability, including a tax obligation, while on active duty or within six months of release from active duty.